 MILITARY IMPORTANCE OF ALASKA

 Alaska lies across the great circle routes connecting the Asian-Pacific theater with Europe and North America, making it an ideal refueling location for aircraft using polar or near-polar routes.
 Military installations in Alaska are much closer to Asia and Europe than many in the contiguous United States, providing a staging location for a rapid military response capability.

 Alaska's mineral wealth is considerable.
 The state provides 25 percent of U.S. oil production and an estimated 30 percent of U.S. oil reserves lie in Alaska.
 Commercial fisheries in the state provide more than 50 percent of the U.S. harvest and nearly 65 percent of U.S. zinc production comes from Alaska.
 Large amounts of natural gas, coal, iron, gold, tin, platinum and copper are also prevalent throughout the state.

 Alaska offers a unique environment for military training.
 The state is home to some of the largest airspace ranges in the world and more than 1.5 million acres of maneuver areas.
 Premier combat airpower exercises are conducted throughout the year and all military services train with an emphasis on perfecting joint warfighting doctrine and tactics.

 In recent years, an accelerating disappearance of multi-year ice in the Arctic Ocean has highlighted the implications of increased human activity in the region.
 The United States is an Arctic nation solely because of the state of Alaska, giving the nation a compelling interest in the possibility of increased shipping traffic and natural resource potential in the region.
-Homeland Defense and Civil Support missions are becoming increasingly important concerns for national policy due to increased activity in the region, and ALCOM, through it's JTF-AK responsibility, continues to play a critical role in executing these missions.
+Homeland Defense and Civil Support missions are becoming increasingly important concerns for national policy due to increased activity in the region, and ALCOM, continues to play a critical role in executing these missions.